 Applications from residents living in new developments

-If your address is not recognised by the eAdmissions website, or you live in a new development, please contact the Admissions and Appeals Team.
+If your address is not recognised by the eAdmissions website, or you live in a new development, please contact the Admissions and Appeals Team on 020 8314 8282 or email firstname.lastname@example.org.

 Applying for early or late admission

-In very exceptional circumstances we will consider a request for admission out of cohort for a younger child (i.e. for reception children this will be those born after 31 August 2012 and for Year 7 those born after 31 August 2005).
+In very exceptional circumstances we will consider a request for admission out of cohort for a younger child (i.e. for reception children this will be those born after 31 August 2013).

 - The application may be supported by the child’s nursery/primary headteacher and/or an educational psychologist confirming that the child is academically outstanding and sufficiently physically and emotionally mature to cope with the demands of primary/secondary school.

-In very exceptional circumstances we will consider a request for a deferred admission for an older child (i.e. for reception this will be those born before 1 September 2011 and for Year 7 those born before 1 September 2004).
+In very exceptional circumstances we will consider a request for a deferred admission for an older child (i.e. for reception this will be those born before 1 September 2012).

 The application may be supported by the child’s nursery/primary headteacher and/or an educational psychologist confirming that the child has learning delay or difficulty and their social maturity is well below that of his or her peers.

-The parent agrees that their child will transfer to primary/secondary school with the later cohort regardless of the outcome of their applications and had not participated in the transfer scheme the year before.
+If we comply with the parent's request to allow their child to participate in the admissions scheme late the parent will be required to agree that their child will transfer to primary school with the later cohort regardless of the outcome of their applications and had not participated in the transfer scheme the year before.

-In cases described above parents must consider the implications of a deferred transfer as headteachers of primary/secondary schools are not required to continue to keep the child out of year group and may decide to later educate the child in the correct year.
+In cases described above parents must consider the implications of a delayed transfer as headteachers of primary schools are not required to continue to keep the child out of year group and may decide to later educate the child in the correct year.